coderefinery/documentation/content/sphinx.md

 and the result side by side.
 ```

-- Our goal in this episode is to build HTML pages locally on our computers.
+Our goal in this episode is to build HTML pages locally on our computers.
-- In the next episode we will learn how to deploy the documentation to a cloud service
-  upon every `git push`.

 ````{prereq} Before we start, let us verify whether we have the software we need
   Check whether Python is available